 Gertrude V. Wetter was born on the family farm in Marion Township on June 15, 1914 to Jacob & Veronica Wetter.
-She married Elmer Olsen and they together farmed near the Hickory Grove Golf Course for many years until Elmer’s death.
-Gertrude moved to Boscobel and was very active in the Methodist Church and volunteering at the Boscobel Nursing Home until her death.
-Gertrude always wanted to help people fulfill their dreams and so the Gertrude Olsen Scholarship was formed.
-The scholarship is to go to a individual pursuing their dreams in either the medical or education fields.
-Gertrude hoped her scholarship would be given to student who might not be able to continue with their dream without a little help.
+She married Elmer Olsen and together they farmed near the Hickory Grove Golf Course for many years until Elmer’s death.
+Gertrude then moved to Boscobel and was very active in the Methodist Church and volunteered at the Boscobel Nursing Home until her death.
+Gertrude always wanted to help people fulfill their dreams–hence the Gertrude Olsen Scholarship was formed.
+The scholarship is to go to an individual pursuing a career in either a medical or education related field.
+Gertrude hoped her scholarship would be given to a student who might not be able to continue their education without some financial assistance.

 The Morrison Family Scholarship was established in 2016 for graduating seniors of Boscobel High School.
 Members of the Morrison Family have served the banking industry in Boscobel for three generations.
 The family’s philosophy is that post-secondary education is instrumental in providing the additional tools needed to achieve a successful career.

 Stan and Sally Fritz and their children, Rebecca and Corey, all graduated from Boscobel High School.
 They farmed in the Woodman area, developing a fine herd of Registered Holsteins under the Hi-Ridge Holsteins prefix.
 After operating under Hi-Ridge Farms, Inc. for over 40 years, Stan and Sally semi-retired and moved from their farm to Boscobel in 2004.